Licarsmeth/tryHackMe-notes/basics_cryptography.md

 ## Cryptography Basics
+Exchanging keys for symmetric encryption is a widespread **use of asymmetric cryptography.
+Asymmetric encryption is relatively slow compared to symmetric encryption; therefore, we rely on asymmetric encryption to negotiate and agree on symmetric encryption ciphers and keys.

 - **XOR**
 	- XOR compares two bits and returns 1 if the bits are different and 0 if they are the same
 	- 0 ⊕ 0 = 0, 0 ⊕ 1 = 1, 1 ⊕ 0 = 1, and 1 ⊕ 1 = 0.